Sunarker/Plot_art/README.md

-This is a demo code for plot of experimental results with the elaborate design.
+This is two demo codes for plot of experimental results with the elaborate design.